 A histogram is a widely used way to summarize a large data set.
 Creating a histogram using Data Analysis ToolPak is very easy.
 This blog is aimed to show you how you can use a histogram chart to summarize the returns of a stock.
 Then I will show you how you can compare the returns of two or more stocks using their histogram charts.

 In the image below, you are seeing total 4 stocks with their monthly returns.
 The stocks are Microsoft, General Electric, Intel Corporation, General Motors, and Cisco.
 The leftmost column is showing the last working day of the month, and the date starts from March 30, 1990.

-There are total 130 data points in a column, from March 30, 1990, to December 29, 2000.
+There is a total of 130 data points in a column, from March 30, 1990, to December 29, 2000.
 A data set with 130 data points is not that large, but it is ok for our analysis.
-If you want to add more data points for your analysis, you can visit any website that stores daily stock price.
+If you want to add more data points for your analysis, you can visit any website that stores daily stock prices.